Lyapunov exponents and Lagrangian chaos suppression in compressible homogeneous isotropic turbulence: Introduction

 \section{Introduction}

-Lyapunov Exponents (LEs) provide a useful tool to characterize the stability of complex dynamical systems.
-It has been used to identify chaos phenomena (e.g. the Lorenz 63 model \cite{nagashima_csystemlike_1977}) and the so-called Lagrangian coherent structures in turbulence \cite{haller_lagrangian_2000, haller_distinguished_2001, hadjighasem_critical_2017}.
-In the fluid mechanical studies of turbulence, the {LEs} are used both to characterize turbulent transport and turbulence itself, see e.g. \citet{balkovsky_universal_1999,falkovich_particles_2001}.
+Lyapunov exponents (LEs) provide a useful tool to characterize the stability of complex dynamical systems.
+It has been extensively used to identify chaos phenomena (e.g. the Lorenz 63 model \cite{lorenz_deterministic_1963},\cite{nagashima_csystemlike_1977}) and the so-called Lagrangian coherent structures in turbulence \cite{haller_lagrangian_2000, haller_distinguished_2001, hadjighasem_critical_2017}, {the later was widely adopted in engineering applications\cite{ma_eulerian_2020, cao_forced_2021, yuan_investigation_2022, wu_analysis_2023}}.
+In the fluid mechanical studies of turbulence, the LEs are used both to characterize turbulent transport and turbulence itself, see e.g. Ref~\onlinecite{balkovsky_universal_1999,falkovich_particles_2001}.